Ontario Apiary Program

 The AICC is the primary contact for:

-- suspected Asian giant hornet sightings in Ontario
+- suspected northern giant hornet sightings in Ontario

 - suspected in-season acute mortality incidents